-If any of that sounds like it could be of benefit to your WordPress website, the next section of our All in One SEO free vs premium comparison covers the pricing information for this plugin.
+If any of that sounds like it could be of benefit, the next section covers the pricing information for this plugin.

-The premium version of All in One SEO is available on three pricing plans and at the time of writing, the prices have been reduced by 50 percent to:
+The premium version of All in One SEO is available on three pricing plans.
+At the time of writing, the prices had been reduced by 50 percent to:

 - Individual: $68 for use on one website.

 - Business: $118 for use on ten websites.

 - Agency: $559 for use on an unlimited number of websites.